 Ongoing communication is the responsibility of each person on the project.
 Due to the dynamics in project communications and the varying stakeholder needs, requirements, and styles, it is critical that everyone involved in the project understands the importance of communication and its overall affect on the entire project.
 One way to ensure smooth projects is to consider a stakeholder based approach.

 Communications Management Processes

 1. Communications Planning, during which project stakeholder information and communication needs and requirements are determined.

 2. Information Distribution, which includes making needed information available to project stakeholders in a timely manner.

 3. Performance Reporting, which is comprised of collecting and distributing performance information, such as status reports, progress measurement and forecasting.

 4. Managing Stakeholders, which entails managing communications to satisfy project stakeholder requirements and resolving any unresolved issues pertaining to stakeholders.

 Timely and successful completion of these processes depend largely on effectively building communication.

 The Communications Management Plan is a subsidiary plan of the Project Management Plan and documents the:

-- Method for updating the Communications Management Plan; and
+- Method for updating the Communications Management Plan

 - Glossary of common terminology.